Alfresco/alfresco-js-api/src/api-new/activiti-rest-api/docs/AppdefinitionsApi.md

 Import a new app definition

-Allows a zip file to be uploaded containing an app definition and any number of included models.&lt;p&gt;This is useful to bootstrap an environment (for users or continuous integration).&lt;p&gt;Before using any processes included in the import the app must be published and deployed.
+Allows a zip file to be uploaded containing an app definition and any number of included models.<p>This is useful to bootstrap an environment (for users or continuous integration).<p>Before using any processes included in the import the app must be published and deployed.

 ### Example
 ```javascript